 – the incoherent component, which does not necessarily correspond to specular conditions, is applied over the EESS sensor footprint.
 In that case the EESS sensor antenna gain is approximated by the maximum antenna gain and the FSS antenna gain is calculated in the direction of the EESS sensor footprint.

-At 18 GHz the coherent component is negligible, so only the incoherent component is taken into account.
+At 18 GHz the coherent component is negligible, so only the incoherent component is taken into account. {US Question: Is this referencing Section 8.1 of ITU-R P.2146?
+If so, this conclusion should be supported by ITU-R P.2146}

 The offset angle between the vector FSS-pointing and the vector FSS-EESS footprint is used to calculate the gain of the FSS satellite in the direction of the EESS sensor footprint.